haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 The dragon can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature’s turn.
 The dragon regains spent legendary actions at the start of its turn.
 Detect.
 The dragon makes a Wisdom (Perception) check.
 Tail Attack.
 The dragon makes a tail attack.
-     Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 289

 Wing Attack (Costs 2 Actions).
 The dragon beats its wings.
 Each creature within 10 feet of the dragon must succeed on a DC 19 Dexterity saving throw or take 13 (2d6 + 6) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying speed.
 Young White Dragon